 The sketch comedy show Portlandia skewers (and fabricates) some hilarious Portland personalities and experiences.
 But how do too-funny-to-be-true sketches stack up against the real deal?
 Find out for yourself by visiting the sites where some favorite Portlandia Season 1 scenes were filmed.

 The dream of the ‘90s is alive in Portland — at least that’s what a crew of bearded and flannelled, pierced and tattooed singers in Portlandia’s first-ever sketch would have you believe.

 Filmed at the Vera Katz Eastbank Esplanade in Southeast Portland.
 If you want to stroll along the waterfront with your clown posse, make your way over to the floating walkway, which offers some of the best views of Portland’s downtown skyline.

 Hide and Seek

 Portland’s Adult Hide-And-Seek League takes cover among the stacks of a library.
 This isn’t dodgeball, kickball or any of that nonsense — there’s strategy to this!

 Filmed at the Portland Community College – Cascade Campus in Northeast Portland.
 A small, urban college, hide-and-seek (by adults or children) isn’t exactly encouraged here, but you can find an excellent art gallery and lovely pieces of public art spread all over campus.

 Toni and Candace welcome the likes of Steve Buscemi (in this episode’s “Customers Only”), Heather Graham and Aubrey Plaza as customers at Women and Women First Bookstore.

-Filmed at In Other Words, a volunteer-run, nonprofit, feminist community center and bookstore, on Northeast Killingsworth Street.
+Filmed at In Other Words (now closed), a volunteer-run, nonprofit, feminist community center and bookstore, on Northeast Killingsworth Street.
 Their packed event calendar has everything from poetry slams to yoga sessions for women.